CelestialMelody/fs-rs/README.md

 - cat: print the content of a file.
 - fmt: format the file system.
 - chname: change the name of a file or a directory (a simple version of mv).
+- stat: get the size of a file or a directory.(a simple version of ls -l).
 - set: a test for file system (copy files form host to easy-fs).
 - get: a test for file system (copy files from easy-fs to host).